stanford-oval/genienlp/README.md

 }
 ```

-If you use multilingual models such as MarianMT, MBART, MT5, or XLMR-LSTM for Seq2Seq tasks, please cite [Localizing Open-Ontology QA Semantic Parsers in a Day Using Machine Translation](https://aclanthology.org/2020.emnlp-main.481/),
+If you use multilingual models such as MarianMT, MBART or MT5 for Seq2Seq tasks, please cite [Localizing Open-Ontology QA Semantic Parsers in a Day Using Machine Translation](https://aclanthology.org/2020.emnlp-main.481/),
 [Contextual Semantic Parsing for Multilingual Task-Oriented Dialogues](https://arxiv.org/abs/2111.02574), and the original paper that introduced the model.

 ```bibtex